thomasdelvus/thomas-delvus-website/src/docs/Modules.md

 - The Rows: is situated south of King Street, running west to east between but not as far as High Street and Common Hill.

 ## Points of Interest
-- Coordinates: Map is labeled from A-AW (X axis) and 1-28 (Y-Axis) starting from upper level corner in Excel format.
 | No. | Shop Locations      | Reference "Items.txt"    |  Map  | Location                          | Shape        | Orientation               | To the Left         | To the Right        | Keywords for generating image illustration                                                                                                                                                                                |
 |-----|---------------------|--------------------------|-------|-----------------------------------|--------------|---------------------------|---------------------|---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1   | Cross Keys Inn      | Food, Drink and Lodging  |  S-27 | Corner of King and High Street    | Rectangular  | Long side, South facing   | High Street         | Shops               | Medieval fantasy, English timber-framed, dark wooden beams, whitewashed walls, bay windows, thatched roof, crossed golden keys sign, cobblestone, daytime, bustling townsfolk                                   |